Occupational therapy: Assistive technology

-Occupational therapy practitioners, or occupational therapists (OTs), are uniquely poised to educate, recommend, and promote the use of assistive technology to improve the quality of life for their clients.
-OTs are able to understand the unique needs of the individual in regards to occupational performance and have a strong background in activity analysis to focus on helping clients achieve goals.
+Occupational therapy practitioners, or occupational therapists (OTs), are poised to educate, recommend, and promote the use of assistive technology to improve the quality of life for their clients.
+OTs are able to understand the specific needs of the individual in regards to occupational performance and have a background in activity analysis to focus on helping clients achieve goals.
 Thus, the use of varied and diverse assistive technology is strongly supported within occupational therapy practice models.

 Travel occupational therapy

 Because of the rising need for occupational therapy practitioners in the U.S., many facilities are opting for travel occupational therapy practitioners—who are willing to travel, often out of state, to work temporarily in a facility.
 Assignments can range from 8 weeks to 9 months, but typically last 13–26 weeks in length.
 Travel therapists work in many different settings, but the highest need for therapists are in home health and skilled nursing facility settings.
 There are no further educational requirements needed to be a travel occupational therapy practitioner; however, there may be different state licensure guidelines and practice acts that must be followed.
 According to Zip Recruiter, as of July 2019, the national average salary for a full-time travel therapist is $86,475 with a range between $62,500 to $100,000 across the United States.
 Most commonly (43%), travel occupational therapists enter the industry between the ages of 21–30.